Databases and ORMs

 .NET Expression trees

 The logical expressions in the examples above should stand out because here, we've directly used the language level equality expression.
-Expression trees allow us to evaluate the expression at runtime to break apart its component structures to build the underlying SQL query (instead of using strings).
+Expression trees allow us to evaluate the expression at runtime to break apart its component structures to build the underlying SQL query (instead of using strings (Kysely) or manually constructing an expression tree (Prisma)).

 // Read the runners and include the navigation properties